-(Last updated 10/2/16)
+(Last updated 3/2/17)

 Homeschooling two children at home (my eldest child is an adult) is a responsibility I would not be without.
 I recommend home schooling highly and urge all intelligent parents who love their young children at least to teach them to read, using phonics, even if the hapless children are then turned over to a public school for the rest of their education.
 I donít write a whole lot about various home schooling methods, but I have written some phonics material for young children, available here.
 Please do give me credit if you should reproduce the materials or recommend them to others.

 Iím an entirely traditional Christianódeity of Christ, resurrection, the whole works.
 Raised a fundamentalist Baptist, Iím now a member of a continuing Anglican church.
 Continuing Anglicans use the 1928 Prayer Book and do not ordain women.
 Hymnody is also one of my interests.
 Iíve had the enormous privilege of learning most of the hymns found in any old-fashioned Baptist hymnal and, since Iíve been in the continuing Anglican church, adding to that many wonderful Anglican hymns that Iíd never known before.
-My kids are, of course, learning them all too.
-I hold a hymn sing at my house for homeschooling families and other Christian friends every six weeks to two months.

 Random fun facts:

 I love horses, though I have never owned one and though I'm not a very good rider.
 My idea of a great outing is going somewhere where I can pat large draft horses and their foals.

 I like to make bad puns and persecute my friends and family with them from time to time, interspersing them with lame jokes that I think are funny.